 Most web designers can work with you to gather a lot of this content.
-My Premium Design Package includes services for color palettes, fonts, and other helpful services.
+My Premium Solution includes services for color palettes, fonts, and other helpful services.
 It takes the pressure off of my clients and I LOVE to make their lives easier. ❤️

 5. Your website copy

 Submitting copy to your web designer is just as important as giving them your other content.
 Most web designers are not copywriters, so it’s not technically their job to fill in your headlines, product descriptions or even the snappy words you use on your “Learn More” buttons.

 Of course, your web designer isn’t going to delay your project so you can give them an alternative to the “Sign up for my newsletter” prompt, but they’ll secretly love it if you did.

 I do my best to intuitively design clients’ websites and use copy that I know works well for the soul-centered entrepreneur.